RobertPLopez/Challenges/README.md

 # Challenges

-This is a test repository for my PowerShell Challenges.
+This is a repository for common PowerShell scripts for sys admins.
+I will be continually adding to and updating this repository as needed.